satansdeer/satansdeer.github.com/content/legacy-posts/map-ai-generated-codebase-architecture/index.md

 ## Why This Matters

-When you are "vibe coding" an application, the first version can arrive very quickly.
+When you are "vibe coding" an application, the first version can arrive quickly.

 That speed hides a problem: the app can grow faster than your mental model of it.
 You keep adding features, the AI keeps editing files, and eventually you are no longer sure which module owns which responsibility.